cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 > Assertions describe the **desired** state of your **elements**, your
 > **objects**, and your **application**.

-What makes Cypress unique from other testing tools is that methods **automatically retry** their assertions.
+What makes Cypress unique from other testing tools is that commands **automatically retry** their assertions.
 In fact, they will look "downstream" at what you're expressing and modify their behavior to make your assertions pass.